-Losing a loved one is never easy.
-This is especially true if your loved one's death occurs unexpectedly and results from another person's intentional, negligent, or wrongful act.
 Individuals who lose loved ones in this manner may pursue a wrongful death claim or a lawsuit.
 Although financial compensation can never compensate for losing a family member, it can bring you and your family a sense of justice and closure.

 If you recently lost a loved one because of someone else's wrongful act, speak with legal counsel about your potential legal rights as quickly as possible.
-An experienced wrongful death attorney in your area can explore all your legal options and determine if you can file a wrongful death claim or a lawsuit.

-Your attorney can handle every step in the process, including gathering the necessary documents, filing a claim with the at-fault party's insurance company, or, if necessary, filing a wrongful death lawsuit in the court system well within the applicable statute of limitations time frame.
+Your attorney can handle every step in the process, including gathering the necessary documents, filing a claim with the at-fault party's insurance company, or, if required, filing a wrongful death lawsuit in the court system well within the applicable statute of limitations time frame.

 Your wrongful death attorney will do everything possible to maximize the compensation you and your family need and obtain the closure and justice you deserve.